 So what’s the bottom line?
-What should you be taking?
+What should you be taking: collagen versus collagen peptides?
 Given the option, choose collagen peptides over gelatin or collagen for the most beneficial supplement.
 Collagen peptides are the most versatile for adding to cold or hot beverages or food,.
 Choose gelatin when you want to add thickening or texture to a recipe or to make healthy jello or gummies.
 Both collagen peptides and gelatin have the ability to repair and rebuild throughout your body!

 Summary of Difference Between Collagen, Collagen Peptides, Gelatin and Hydrolyzed Collagen

 - Collagen is the most important structural protein in the body.
 However, full length collagen is ineffective as an oral supplement because of its long, twisted shape.

 - To understand the difference between collagen versus collage peptides, remember that collagen peptides and gelatin are made by breaking down full length collagen molecules.
 Collagen peptides are more bioavailable and digested more quickly than gelatin due to their shorter length.

 - While some people can get confused about the difference between hydrolyzed collagen versus collagen, hydrolyzed collagen and collagen peptides are two names for the same product.

 - Gelatin is collagen that has gone through partial hydrolysis, which makes it gel.

 - Bone broth is made by slowly cooking bones and cartilage in water to form gelatin.
 Collagen peptides are more easily absorbed into the bloodstream than gelatin, so bone broth does not have the same healing ability as collagen peptides.

 Want to read more?